MuhammedAkcin/MY-DEVOPS/hands-on/Kubernetes/kubernetes-05-secrets-configmap/README.md

 - Explain the Kubernetes Secrets

-- Share sensitive data (such as passwords) using Secrets.
+- Share sensitive data (such as passwords) using Secrets

-- Learn configuration management for applications in Kubernetes using ConfigMaps.
+- Learn configuration management for applications in Kubernetes using ConfigMaps

 ## Outline